tranzzo/opencart-plugin/OpenCart 4.0 — API 2.0/Readme.md

 ## Installing

 == Method 1: ==
-1. Download the latest released packaged from [GitHub](https://github.com/tranzzo/opencart-plugin/tree/master/OpenCart%203.0%20%E2%80%94%20API%202.0) with extension as .ocmod.zip
+1. Download the latest released packaged from [GitHub](https://github.com/tranzzo/opencart-plugin/tree/master/OpenCart%204.0%20%E2%80%94%20API%202.0) with extension as .ocmod.zip
 2. Log in to admin
 3. Navigate to Extensions => Installer
 4. Browser your package and click upload button.

 == Method 2: ==
-1. Download the latest released packaged from [GitHub](https://github.com/tranzzo/opencart-plugin/tree/master/OpenCart%203.0%20%E2%80%94%20API%202.0)
+1. Download the latest released packaged from [GitHub](https://github.com/tranzzo/opencart-plugin/tree/master/OpenCart%204.0%20%E2%80%94%20API%202.0)
 2. Unzip the package.
-3. And upload the files of 'upload' folder to under path/to/project/ folder via FTP.
+3. And upload the files and 'oc_payment_tp' folder to under path/to/project/extension folder via FTP.
 4. This package not overwriting any core files.

 == Install ==